Steven-Dawson18/american-ale-house/TESTING.md

 * Tester 4 - This tester was just looking for errors.
 They found that they could add a rating for a product below 0 and over 5 in the update form.
 I have solved this by adding form validation.
 They also found that the Signup page had content which was overlapping the footer.
 This has since been solved.
 They also noted that the admin could delete a product without having to confirm this which could possibly be done by mistake.
 I have since added this functionally.
 It was noted that the deleteing of reviews and products did not initiate a success message to let the user know that the operation had been successful.
 I have since solved this.

+* Tester 5 - Peer Review - Iplaced my site on the peer review channel on slack and had a review from another student.
+He commented that the site works well through ordering and confirmation emails.
+He noted that if there were no contents in the bag the footer could float up.
+He also commented that the product images would look better if they were centered (something I had already been thinking about) and that the product search parameters that appear above the results would look better if the text were not muted to improve the contrast between the background image.

 ---

 ## Bugs <a name="bugs-and-fixes"></a>